This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Creating Homemade Sprays for Pest Control

-Natural pest sprays like soap solutions and herbal pesticides pack a punch – a tablespoon of liquid soap in water creates a protective barrier.
+- DIY Insecticidal Soap: A tablespoon of liquid soap in water creates a protective shield.

 Utilizing Beneficial Insects and Microorganisms